What is a donor database?

 What is donor database software?

 Donor database software holds all of the information and tools necessary for a nonprofit to function.
 Donor database software ranges from minimal, offering just the essentials like donor management and communications, to comprehensive, with tools like payment processing and wealth insights.

-For those looking to take their operation online on a budget, free database software for nonprofits is available.
-However, free software packages will likely only cover an organization’s basic needs (think: general donor management and data storage) and may still require the use of spreadsheets.
+For those looking to take their operation online on a budget, free donor database software for nonprofits is available.
+However, a free donor database for nonprofit package will likely only cover an organization’s basic needs (think: general donor management and data storage) and may still require the use of spreadsheets.
 Some free packages may be more comprehensive but require a preliminary software to gain access to the nonprofit database software.
 For example, Salesforce offers a free Nonprofit Success Pack, but only for organizations with an existing Salesforce account.
 Free database software often also lacks the custom-tailored customer support of other platforms and may require getting some time and attention from an IT expert.